-bars to offset from start

-If you want to start reading from the beginning of the MIDI file, select 0 as the offset.
-If you want to be read starting at bar 32, for example, select an offset of 32 (bars).
+Number of bars to offset from start of MIDI file: If you want to start reading from the beginning of the MIDI file, select 0 as the offset.
+If you want to start at bar 32, for example, select an offset of 32 (bars).

-How many bars to import

-Leave this setting at the default of 1000 to read-in the entire file (unless it's longer than 1000 bars!) or set it to the number of bars that you are interested in if you don't want the whole file.
+How Many Bars to import: Leave this setting at the default of 1000 to read-in the entire file (unless it's longer than 1000 bars!), or set it to the number of bars that want.

-blank b. to insert at beginning

-This will insert blank bars into the Melody track.
+Number of blank bars to insert at beginning: This will insert blank bars into the track.
 Remember that Band-in-a-Box normally has a 2-bar lead-in count.
 If your MIDI file has no lead-in, then you need to set this to = 2 to compensate for the 2 bars of lead-in.